odoo/documentation/sales/quotation/online/creation.rst

 Alternatively, your customer can access their online quotations by logging into your website through the customer portal.
 Your customer can accept or reject the quotation, print it, or negotiate the terms in the chat box.
-You will also receive a notification in the chatter within Odoo whenever the customer views the quotation.
+You will also receive a notification in the chatter within Twenty20 whenever the customer views the quotation.